-Carrickfergus Castle a tale of ghosts, pirates, & Normans
+Carrickfergus Castle Northern Ireland a tale of ghosts, pirates, & Normans

-Carrickfergus Castle is an 800-year-old Norman Castle that sits on the north shore of the great sheltered harbour Belfast Lough in Carrickfergus County Antrim Northern Ireland.
+Carrickfergus Castle is an 800 years old Norman Castle in Northern Ireland that sits as an imposing monument on the Northern shore of the great sheltered shore of Belfast Lough in Carrickfergus County Antrim Northern Ireland on the Causeway Coastal Route.
 The Castle is now home to a newly refurbished Visitors Centre, ancient cannons and fascinating historical displays.

 Besieged in turn by the Scots, Irish, English and French, the Carrickfergus castle played an important military role until 1928 and remains one of the best-preserved medieval structures in Ireland.